SAP/spartacus-docs/_pages/dev/features/asm.md

 corsfilter.assistedservicewebservices.allowedOrigins=*
 ```

-Bear in mind this wildcard configuration is flexible for development environments but it is unsecure.
+Bear in mind this wildcard configuration is flexible for development environments but it is unsecured.
 A more restrictive configuration is required for production use.

 ## Invoke the ASM UI in the storefront